 Montenegro is situated approximately 1 km from the airport.
 There are a few small bars and cafes on Montenegro high street where you can sit outside and enjoy the sun with a beer or a coffee en route to the airport.

 The Forum Algarve shopping centre is a modern shopping complex located around 2km from Faro Airport.
-At Forum Algarve there are a large number of shops, a supermarket and several low-cost restaurants including Mcdonalds.
+At Forum Algarve there are an array of clothes shops, a supermarket and several low-cost restaurants including Mcdonalds.
+There is a lso a cinema.

 Alternatively, if you have some time to spare before your flight, why not spend an hour or 2 at Faro beach.
 From the Faro Airport roundabout follow the signs for "Praia de Faro" and in 5 minutes you will be at Faro beach where there are a few small cafes and bars.